stingaci/heat-tutorial/partV/README.rst

 running, and updating of the software configuration that will be sent via Heat.
 The following exercises assume that these agents don't exist on the image the reader will be using.
-Ideally, these agents would be built in to the image that you would use in a production environment.
+Ideally, these agents would be built in to the image that you would use in a production environment for faster boot times and consistency among running instances.

 In order to use Software Deployments, these agents must be installed when the instance starts up and thus cloud-init will be used to do so.
 The Heat